nham/math_notes/notes/affine/affine.md

 ## Definition of affine subspace
 If $(X, V, \theta)$ is an affine space, then $(A, U, \xi)$ is an **affine subspace** of $X$ provided that $A \subseteq X$, $U$ is a vector subspace of $V$, and the inclusion $A \to X$ is an affine map.

-I think I'd also like to say, equivalently, an affine subspace is some subset A such that, when you pick an origin a \in A, the induced vector space on A is a subspace of the induced vector space on X.

 ## Alternative definition of affine subspace
 If $(A, U, \xi)$ and $(X, V, \theta)$ are affine spaces. then $A$ is an affine subspace of $X$ iff for some $a \in A$, then $A @ a$ is a subspace of $X @ a$.